The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 Kuroshio

-This powerful warm current Pacific Ocean.
-Its width is 170 km., And the depth reaches 700 m.
+This is a powerful warm current Pacific Ocean.
+Its width is 170 km, and its depth reaches 700 m.
 In terms of power, this current is slightly weaker than the Gulf Stream.
-It passes Japan and Kuril Islands.
+It passes by Japan and Kuril Islands.
 In the north it merges with the waters of the North Pacific Current, reaching Alaska.

 Features of lowland rivers